-All new employees and sub-contractors of FLINT or employees and sub-contractors that have not worked at a FLINT site or facility in the previous twelve (12) months must receive a new employee orientation before starting work.
+All new employees and subcontractors of FLINT or employees and subcontractors that have not worked at a FLINT site or facility in the previous twelve (12) months must receive a new employee orientation before starting work.

 Each employee will be required to complete the online orientation and print out the orientation card (or take a screen shot), for in-person orientations, the employee must sign an employee orientation checklist.
-A hardhat decal will also be issued at the completion of the orientation.